martin-brennan/writing.martin-brennan.com/_notes/arisen_knights.md

 ### Telgor

 > Telgor was a young scholar, once apprenticed and destined to become a theologian in service to the Abaas in the great library of Cantemir.
-A callow youth with fair hair and a pinched look from living the frugal life of a scholar, Telgor made up for his inexperience with religious zeal, and careful and considered counsel.
+A callow youth with fair hair and a pinched look from living the frugal life of a scholar, Telgor made up for his inexperience of life and military matters with religious zeal, and careful and considered counsel.